hjx2019/Pewlett-Hackard-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/48306359/129449286-387916d5-3d10-459b-b153-65880d059815.png)

-That's not enough. we have only 1549 mentors, but we have 90k employees to train.
-On average, it's 58 per mentor.
-That's a great loading adding up to normal daily work.
+That's not enough. we have only 1549 mentors, but we have more than 90k new employees.
+On an average, it's 58 students per mentor.
+That's a great loading adding up to normal daily work for the mentors.
 That's not enough.